BULLETIN BOARD

 In addition, the Department will not make any revisions to the electronic files pertaining to the staked project, change ordered work, or changes that are made during construction to fit field conditions.

-Company: Riverside Contracting Inc.
+Company: SolarMax LED Inc.

 Answer